Prerequisites

 ✅ Working Correctly:- Slash commands appear when typing

-and input the prompts required- Bot responds to interactions immediately
+/ /statscommand executes and shows data/vouchand input the prompts required- Bot responds to interactions immediately

 - Commands don’t appear in the slash command list